 Our principal administrative, sales, marketing, support and research and development functions are located in a leased facility in Santa Clara, California.
 We currently occupy approximately 47,000 square feet of space in the Santa Clara facility, the lease for which extends through August 2020.
-We have leased office space in Hyderabad, India for our engineering design center and in Tokyo, Japan, and Shanghai, China for our sales and support offices.
+We have leased office space in Hyderabad, India for an engineering design center, which we expect to close by June 30, 2016, and in Tokyo, Japan, and Shanghai, China for our sales and support offices.
 We believe that our existing facilities are adequate to meet our current needs.